 Their pathogenicity is conferred due to the ability to invade intestinal mucosa and produce toxins.

-The Health Protection Agency (HPA) - now part of Public Health England - reported 14,465 cases of all salmonella in the year 2000 and there has been a downward trend in the subsequent years (figures for 2010 show a total of 9,133 cases).
+The Health Protection Agency (HPA) - now part of Public Health England - reported 14,465 cases of all salmonella in the year 2000, which had dropped by 2015 to 8451.
 The majority of cases are S. enteritidis.
-The highest rate of infection is in those aged over 70 and under 20, especially infants.
+The highest rate of infection is in children, especially infants.
 Infection with Salmonella spp. is a possible cause of traveller's diarrhoea.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed